vcelkamajka/ToolKit/README.md

 List of varied python programmes - used for menial / broad day-to-day work.
+In the repository, .csv files are supplied which are used in the examples set out in each programme.

 **Colour Tools:** Used for getting the most common colour(s) from an image - useful for art or ensuring consistency.
 Also features a tool to make a colour spectrum starting from an rgb value.